anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

-## How to setup 'Ask a Yes or No Question'
+## How to setup a device to support 'Ask a Yes or No Question'

 ## a 43 step guide without screenshots